-Undertake actions that result in sustainable waste systems countywide.
-Responsible and sustainable waste practices are learned behaviors, which the LA County can facilitate through outreach, education, and mandates.
+Undertake actions that result in sustainable waste systems Countywide.
+Responsible and sustainable waste practices are learned behaviors, which the County can facilitate through outreach, education, and mandates.
 Increase diversion of recyclable materials and organics from landfills through ordinances, service improvements, education and outreach, and promotion of product stewardship and markets for material reuse.
 An increased diversion rate indirectly reduces the demand for virgin materials, which reduces the life-cycle carbon intensity of any resulting products.
-Through action taken at the LA County level, waste-conscious habits and thoughtful consumption can become the default.
+Through action taken at the County level, waste-conscious habits and thoughtful consumption can become the default.

-The goal of measure W1 is to decrease overall per capita waste disposal in landfills from 2015 levels 25 percent by 2030, 30 percent by 2035, and 35 percent by 2045.
+The goal of Measure W1 is to increase the total unincorporated Los Angeles County waste diversion rate to 85 percent by 2030, 90 percent by 2035, and 95 percent by 2045.

-Target waste generation in units of tons per capita were estimated for each future year using the 2015 baseline annual waste generation rate per capita (0.86 tons) and the target percent reduction from the 2015 baseline, which was then converted to total generation in tons using forecasted population.
-A ratio of BAU waste generation and BAU emissions to targeted waste generation was then used to estimate the emissions associated with waste generation once Measure W3 has been implemented.
+Target waste disposal in units of tons per capita per year were estimated for each future year using the BAU annual waste generation rate per capita (3.0 tons per person per year in 2030 and 3.1 tons per person per year in 2035 and 2045), the BAU average diversion rates (75 percent for 2030, 2035, and 2045), and the target diversion rates (85 percent in 2030, 90 percent in 2035, and 95 percent in 2045).
+These target disposal rates were then converted to total reduction in landfilled waste in tons, compared to the BAU landfilled waste tonnages, using forecasted population.
+A ratio of BAU waste disposal and BAU emissions to targeted waste disposal was then used to estimate the emissions associated with waste disposal once Measure W1 has been implemented.
 To estimate reductions associated with new development versus existing development, a ratio of incremental population growth to total population in each of the target years was used.

-- Solid waste diversion rate and organics diversion rate are assumed to remain constant at 70% and 38% respectively. - For each ton of solid waste not placed in a landfill, 0.44 MTCO2e is saved (based on the Adjusted BAU forecast for the waste sector; see Appendix A).
+- The BAU solid waste disposal rates are 3.0 tons per person per year in 2030 and 3.1 tons per person per year in 2035 and 2045. - The BAU solid waste diversion rate is 75 percent in 2030, 2035, and 2045. - Solid waste diversion rate and organics diversion rate are assumed to remain constant at 75 percent and 38 percent, respectively. - For each ton of solid waste not placed in a landfill, 0.44 MTCO2e is saved (based on the Adjusted BAU forecast for the waste sector; see Appendix A).